Pakistan Hindu Mandir Management Committee: Composition

+The committee also has focal person for administrative divisions.

 Responsibilities

 The main objective of the committee is to act as a bridge between the non-Muslim population and the state.
 The committee is expected to help solve the problems faced by the Pakistani Hindu community.

 The Committee shall also be responsible for facilitating the Hindu Yatris (pilgrims) and making their journey and stay within Pakistan as comfortable as possible, besides making other necessary arrangements for their reception and farewell on every religious occasion.

 Notable works

 One of the notable steps taken by the committee is the recovery of the historic Nila Gumbad Valmiki Hindu temple in Lahore from illegal occupants.
 The temple was in dispute for 12 years and was finally reclaimed by the Evacuee Trust Property Board (ETPB) after a long court battle.
+In 2025, it formed a joint committee with Pakistan Sikh Gurdwara Prabandhak Committee to investigate a sacrilege incident in Sindh.